Learn About Dental for Seniors on Medicare

 - Buy individual dental insurance that limits your coverage.

-- Enroll in a Medicare Advantage plan with limited dental benefits (at an additional monthly cost).
+- Enroll in a Medicare Advantage plan with limited dental benefits.

 If you are a low-income senior and qualify for Medicaid, you may have additional options that will help you get low-cost or no-cost dental care.
 The availability of this care is all based on where you live.
 More on this later.

 For obvious reasons, paying full price for your dental care isn’t a smart thing to do.
-Even if you don’t believe you can afford dental insurance, and you don’t qualify for low-income assistance, you can get a very hefty discount for a small, annual fee, by enrolling in a Dental Savings Plan (DSP).
+Even if you don’t believe you can afford dental insurance, and you don’t qualify for low-income assistance, you can get a very hefty discount for a small, annual fee, by enrolling in a Dental Discount Plan.

 If you can afford dental insurance, it’s important to take the time to understand the limitations.
 Unlike Medicare and private health insurance, which covers you completely to the limits of the policy on day one, most dental insurance policies don’t.
 Dental insurance is one of those things that people like to buy, use, and then cancel.
 Wise to this, most plans have annual limits.